EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/ssh.md

 ## File Manager 'Open in Terminal' button

-Select the 'Files' menu, 'Home Directory' option to open the File Manager, then click ['Open in Terminal'](files.md#open-in-terminal).
+Select the 'Files' menu, 'Home Directory' option to open the [File Manager](./files.md#file-manager), then click ['Open in Terminal'](./files.md#open-in-terminal).

 ---

 ## My Interactive Sessions page job cards and hosts on which jobs are running

-Click 'My Interactive Sessions' (overlaid squares icon) on the menu bar to open the My Interactive Sessions page.
+Click 'My Interactive Sessions' (overlaid squares icon) on the menu bar to open the My Interactive Sessions page which shows running apps and their job cards.

 On a 'Running' job's job card, click the 'Host' link to open an SSH session with the host on which the job is running.